 Things Required:

-• Small goodies or kid’s favorite chocolates
+• Small goodies or kid’s favourite chocolates

 • Set of hints for the kid to search